Bee: Coevolution

 Long-tongued bees and long-tubed flowers coevolved, like this Amegilla species (Apidae) on Acanthus ilicifolius.

 The earliest animal-pollinated flowers were shallow, cup-shaped blooms pollinated by insects such as beetles, so the syndrome of insect pollination was well established before bees evolved.
 Bees represent a further step in this process, being specialized for pollination through behavioral and physical traits that specifically enhance the task and make them the most efficient pollinating insects.
 In a process of coevolution, flowers developed floral rewards such as nectar and longer tubes, and bees developed longer tongues to extract the nectar.
 Bees also developed structures known as scopal hairs and pollen baskets to collect and carry pollen.
 The location and type differ among and between groups of bees.
 Most species have scopal hairs on their hind legs or on the underside of their abdomens.
 Some species in the family Apidae have pollen baskets on their hind legs, while very few lack these and instead collect pollen in their crops.
 The appearance of these structures drove the adaptive radiation of the angiosperms, and, in turn, bees themselves.
 Bees and certain mites have indeed coevolved, with some bee species evolving specialized structures called acarinaria that serve as lodgings for mites, demonstrating a mutualistic relationship.
 Mites residing in these acarinaria can benefit their bee hosts by eating fungi that attack pollen and brood, leading to reduced fungal contamination and improved bee survivorship.

 Phylogeny

 External

 Molecular phylogeny was used by Debevic et al, 2012, to demonstrate that the bees (Anthophila) arose from deep within the Crabronidae sensu lato, which was thus rendered paraphyletic.
 In their study, the placement of the monogeneric Heterogynaidae was uncertain.
 The small family Mellinidae was not included in this analysis.

 Further studies by Sann et al., 2018, elevated the subfamilies (plus one tribe and one subtribe) of Crabronidae sensu lato to family status.
 They also recovered the placement of Heterogyna within Nyssonini and sunk Heterogynaidae.
 The newly erected family, Ammoplanidae, formerly a subtribe of Pemphredoninae, was recovered as the most sister family to bees.

 Internal

 This cladogram of the bee families is based on Hedtke et al., 2013, which places the former families Dasypodaidae and Meganomiidae as subfamilies inside the Melittidae.
-English names, where available, are given in parentheses.